vitiral/wheat/README.md

 struct value, etc), a statement or block of statements `(...)`, a function, a struct definition, a type statement (`[u32]`), etc.

-Macros can be chained by simply them next to eachother without passing them an expression.
+Macros can be chained by simply putting them next to eachother without passing them an expression.
 For instance, to implement the Debug and Eq interfaces for a struct you might do:

 ```
 Debug.impl$ Eq.impl$